RPA, or robotic process automation, helps asset managers speed up processing times for reconciliation reporting, as well as improve data accuracy.

 And the benefits of RPA in terms of cost savings are there.
 According to a KPMG report, robotic process automation can cut costs for financial services by as much as 75%.

 An Ernst & Young report further highlights the advantages of RPA when firms team up with an outsourcing provider.
 The provider’s expertise in improving business processes not only brings cost savings, but also it can increase productivity by as much as 50%.

-But what can RPA specifically do for middle-office operational functions, and are there any limitations?
+But what can RPA specifically do for middle-office operational functions in asset management firms, and are there any limitations?
 And just “who” is actually doing the work?
 (We’ll answer the latter question first.)